Kym Herjavec Posts The Sweetest Photos Of Her Twins In London

 Herjavec also shared another snap from the U.K. trip to Instagram, showing her and Haven catching up with friends.

-The latest vacation snaps come after People revealed that Kym shared a number of adorable family photos on her account as she, Robert, Hudson, Haven, and her mom all travelled the globe together.
+The latest vacation snaps come after People revealed that Kym shared a number of adorable family photos on her account as she, Robert, Hudson, Haven, and her mom all traveled the globe together.

-As Inquisitr shared at the time, the Herjavec’s began their trip by visiting Paris at the beginning of September, with the ex-DWTS pro and dance studio owner sharing a sweet snap of the group posing together in matching ensembles in front of the French Capital’s most famous landmark, the Eiffel Tower.
+As Inquisitr shared at the time, the Herjavecs began their trip by visiting Paris at the beginning of September, with the ex-DWTS pro and dance studio owner sharing a sweet snap of the group posing together in matching ensembles in front of the French Capital’s most famous landmark, the Eiffel Tower.

 Inquisitr reported that the group then took their globetrotting vacation to another more tropical location, as Herjavec uploaded snaps of Hudson and Haven taking their first swim in crystal clear waters.